-Gator or Guppy?
-First Look at HostGator’s Website Builder
+Gator Website Builder: Our First Look at HostGator’s Site Builder

 Want to get your website online fast?
 Don’t want to mess with coding?
 Don’t want to spend much money?

 Then HostGator’s new website builder, Gator , may be just what you are looking for.
 You can have a great-looking website online in less than an hour for just a few dollars a month.

 Below, I walk you through the process of using Gator — from setting up an account to publishing a site.
 Then I’ll show you the best alternatives like Squarespace, Wix, and WordPress.com in case Gator isn’t right for you.

 Gator is an easy-to-use, all-in-one sitebuilder designed for businesses to get up and running with a website in no time.

 There are 6 simple steps to getting your website online:

 HostGator walks you through the process of signing up for an account.

 The first page you come to has an introduction to Gator .
 It’s worth looking through these pages to get an idea what Gator can do.
 But when you are done, click the “Start Creating” button.